 For the court case, you need an attorney to aggressively fight the charges with the goal of avoiding a DUI conviction.
 You can avoid the DUI conviction if the charges are dropped by the prosecutor, dismissed by the court, or reduced to a less serious charge such as reckless driving.

-If this is your second refusal (determined by whether your driving records shows that your license was administratively suspended for a refusal in the first case), you might be charged with the separate crime of “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.
+If this is your second refusal (determined by whether your driving record shows that your license was administratively suspended for a refusal in the first case), you might be charged with the separate crime of “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.

 Attorney for a Second DUI in Pasco County, FL